powernap/gptconv/README.md

   -o [outfile]  Output file (omit for stdout)
 ```

 This is only intended to work on FreeNAS / TrueNAS CORE.
 It should work on any FreeBSD-based system, though.
+Probably needs to be run with elevated privileges, due to diskinfo calls, when -d is used.
 This tool is not provided, sponsored, endorsed, or supported by iXsystems.

 Suggested usage: